2023 Strade Bianche

 The 17th edition of Strade Bianche was held on 4 March 2023.
 It was the fifth event of the 2023 UCI World Tour.
+The race was won by British rider Tom Pidcock riding for following a solo attack from 20 kilometres out.
+Pidcock was the first British rider to win the event.

 Teams

 Twenty-five teams participated in the race, all eighteen UCI WorldTeams and seven UCI ProTeams.